Contributed By Patrikios Pavlou & Associates LLC

 Judgments from Countries Sharing a Unilateral or Bilateral Treaty with Cyprus

-When the foreign judgment has been issued by a court of a country with which Cyprus has entered into a unilateral or bilateral treaty, the procedural provisions of such treaty will apply.
+When the foreign judgment has been issued by a court of a country with which Cyprus has entered into a unilateral or bilateral treaty, the procedural provisions of such a treaty will apply.
 In the absence of procedural provisions, the judgment creditor will follow the procedure provided for by Law 121(Ι)/2000, which states that the judgment creditor shall file an application by summons requesting a declaratory judgment for the recognition of the foreign judgment.
 The application is served upon the judgment debtor, who has the opportunity to oppose the application for recognition.
 The Law provides that the application should be fixed for hearing within four weeks from the date of the filing of the application and no postponement is granted unless there are exceptional reasons.

 For a judgment that may be recognised pursuant to the provisions of Cap 10, the Law provides that the judgment creditor may file an application to the court on an ex parte basis requesting the recognition of the foreign judgment.
 Upon the satisfaction of the court that the foreign judgment should be recognised in Cyprus, an order is issued to that effect.
 The court order should provide, in its order for recognition, for a specific period of time within which the judgment debtor may be allowed to file an application to set aside the order of recognition of the foreign judgment, if they so wish.
 During this period, the foreign judgment cannot be enforced.

 When recognition and enforcement of a foreign judgment is sought via a common law action, the judgment creditor initiates fresh proceedings by filing a writ of summons (usually specifically endorsed) and requesting relief identical to the relief provided for by the foreign judgment based on the existence of the judgment.
-Once the writ of summons is served upon the defendant, the plaintiff may apply by summons for summary judgment under Order 18 of the Civil Procedure Rules on the ground that the defendant has no defence to the claim.
+Once the writ of summons is served upon the defendant, the plaintiff may apply by summons for summary judgment under Order 18 of the Civil Procedure Rules on the grounds that the defendant has no defence to the claim.
 If the application is successful, the defendant will not be allowed to defend.
 This route of enforcement is only available when no other route of enforcement applies pursuant to any EU regulation, multilateral or bilateral treaty, or domestic statute.

 The legal costs involved and time required for filing applications for the registration of foreign judgments in Cyprus vary extensively depending on the engagement agreement entered into between the client and their counsel (ie, charging rates), the origin of the foreign judgment and applicable procedure, the reaction and any delaying tactics employed by the other side, the schedule of the court in fixing either the application for recognition or the application to set aside a previously recognised judgment, as the case may be, for hearing and later promptness in issuing a relevant judgment, etc. In addition, upon recognition of the judgment, the costs and time for actually proceeding with enforcement measures in order to satisfy the judgment debt will also vary depending on the nature of the assets available, the extent of the opposition/reaction of the judgment debtor and, of course, the schedule of the court in handling the enforcement procedure.
 In light of the above, it is impossible to give an estimation on the costs and time involved.

 Nevertheless, the most efficient method of recognition of judgment is the one provided for by the EU Regulation as well as Cap 10, as this entails the filing of an ex parte application for the recognition of the judgment.
-This means that the foreign judgment may be prima facie recognised relatively quickly, approximately within one to two weeks from the date of the filing of the ex parte application.
+This means that the foreign judgment may be prima facie recognised relatively quickly, within approximately one to two weeks from the date of the filing of the ex parte application.
 However, since the judgment debtor has a right to apply for the setting aside of the judgment of recognition, the actual enforcement of the judgment will be delayed depending on the steps taken by the judgment debtor as well as the grounds of opposition.

-On average, this firm estimates that a by summons application, whether this is an application for recognition in accordance with the provisions of Law 121(I)/2000 or an application by the judgment debtor to set aside an already recognised judgment, may be adjudicated within three to five months from the date of filing of such application.
+On average, this firm estimates that a by summons application, whether this is an application for recognition in accordance with the provisions of Law 121(I)/2000 or an application by the judgment debtor to set aside an already recognised judgment, may be adjudicated within three to five months from the date of filing such an application.

 The expenses associated with purchasing the court stamps necessary for filing the application as well as the relevant expenses associated with the service of any pleadings to judgment debtors are minimal.